mlsmzk/tiktok-like-experiment/README.md

 ## how to run test:
 1. open vscode
+2. acitvate base: (base) $
-2. set python interpreter as venv (virtual environment, [directions to install](https://techinscribed.com/python-virtual-environment-in-vscode/) <br>
+3. set python interpreter
+as venv (virtual environment, [directions to install](https://techinscribed.com/python-virtual-environment-in-vscode/) <br>
     a. open computer terminal and do the following, one line at a time  <br>
            <br> pip install virtualenv  <br>
            virtualenv --version  <br>